dzangolab/generator-dzangolab-iac/generators/do-swarm/templates/do-swarm/README.md

-# DigitalOcean Project docker swarm
+# DigitalOcean Docker swarm

-Provisions all the necessary projects for a DigitalOcean docker swarm project
+Provisions a Docker swarm in DigitalOcean.

 This project is a combination of multiple projects:
 - ansible-do